j3py/Rainbow-Bar-Chart-VR/README.md

 Currently this solution is not very useful.
 Here are some things I need to do to correct that:
 - Make bar height and actual data value accurate
+- redo toggle button for color wave in VR
-- Correct tool tip location when in VR mode
+- Correct tool tip font size
 - Debug possible memory leak
 - Allow movement (eg, forward, backward, side to side, etc)
 - Floor plane should vary in size dynamically according to number of bars